isabel-lombardi/lotto_game/README.md

 It will consist of 3 learning paths.
 For more info on the rules visit: https://www.sisal.it/lotto/come-si-gioca

-## Learning Path 2
+## Learning Path 3

-In this branch there is the second level, after generating a lottery ticket
+In this branch there is the third level, after generating a lottery ticket based on the name of the wheel,
-based on the name of the wheel, the type of bet and the numbers to be generated entered by the user, the extraction of numbers for each wheel will be generated and it will be verified if one of the tickets is a winner
+the type of bet and the numbers to be generated entered by the user, generated the extraction of the numbers
+for each wheel and verified whether one of the tickets is the winner, the prize will be calculated

 ### Structure